Time delay measurements with Broken Power Law model

 \section{Data Availability}

 The lens-modelling pipeline used in this work is built upon the publicly available software \textsc{Lenstronomy} \citep{Birrer2018}.
-Readers can download the code at \url{https://github.com/WhosRick/lenstronomy.git}.
-We maintain a public fork of the main \textsc{Lenstronomy} repository in which we implemented the Broken Power-Law (BPL) mass profile.
-Although the corresponding pull request has not yet been merged into the upstream code base, the implementation is openly accessible and can be installed directly from our fork.
+Readers can access the code at \url{https://github.com/lenstronomy/lenstronomy}.
+The Broken Power-Law (BPL) mass profile used in this work has been implemented by us and has now been incorporated into the main \textsc{Lenstronomy} code base, making it publicly available through the official repository.

 The HST imaging data for the quadruply imaged quasar WGD~2038--4008 analysed in this paper are available from the Mikulski Archive for Space Telescopes (MAST) under programme HST-GO-15320.
 We follow the HST lens-processing workflow described by \citet{Tan2024} for data retrieval and preprocessing.
+In addition, we used the public DES Y3 redMaPPer cluster catalogue release \citep{Abbott2025} to check whether a massive nearby cluster is present along the line of sight to WGD~2038--4008.
 The derived data products from our analysis (e.g.\ model posteriors, reconstructed source images, and related summary products) will be made available upon reasonable request to the corresponding author.

 Our overall analysis closely follows the publicly released TDCOSMO modelling framework for WGD~2038--4008 \citep{Shajib2022} and is executed primarily in \textsc{Jupyter} notebooks \citep{Kluyver16}.
 For image download and preprocessing, we used \textsc{astroquery} \citep{Ginsburg2019} and \textsc{DrizzlePac} \citep{Fruchter2010}, together with \textsc{AstroObjectAnalyser}\footnote{\url{https://github.com/sibirrer/AstroObjectAnalyser}}.
 The lens modelling, posterior analysis, and figure production rely on \textsc{lenstronomy} \citep{Birrer2015,Birrer2018,Birrer21b} and the fast elliptical deflection-angle implementation \textsc{fastell4py}\footnote{\url{https://github.com/sibirrer/fastell4py}}, which wraps the original Fortran \textsc{fastell} code \citep{Barkana99}.
 Parameter inference and posterior visualisation make use of \textsc{emcee} \citep{Foreman-Mackey13}, \textsc{dynesty} \citep{Skilling2004,Speagle19}, and \textsc{getdist}\footnote{\url{https://github.com/cmbant/getdist}}.
-Additional analysis utilities include \textsc{Photutils} \citep{Bradley20}, \textsc{seaborn} \citep{Waskom14}, and \textsc{colossus} \citep{Diemer18}.
+Additional analysis utilities include \textsc{Photutils} \citep{Bradley20}, \textsc{seaborn} \citep{Waskom2021}, and \textsc{colossus} \citep{Diemer18}.